cmbritton/aoc-2022/README.md

 Some programmers aim to solve each puzzle in as few lines of code as possible.
 Others create really cool animations of puzzle solutions.
 There are some extremely skilled people in both camps.

-I try to write understandable, maintainable, object-oriented code.
+I try to write understandable, maintainable, and extendable object-oriented code.

 ## Development Environment